Disarming During the COVID-19 Outbreak

 But before we dive into the risks and dangers of this current increase in gun ownership we are witnessing, we want to assure everyone that fear and anxiety during these uncertain times are natural emotions.
 This pandemic is something that few of us have experienced during our lifetime (unless you were alive during the 1918 Influenza pandemic).
 We also have few precedents to follow when formulating solutions.
 But the most important thing we can all do is to act rationally and responsibly to best protect ourselves, our loved ones, and our communities.

 In these times of uncertainty and distress, the best protections we can embrace are our local first responders who are still patrolling and protecting our communities the same way they were before this crisis emerged.
-Even under new stay-at-home orders, police officers, state troopers, sheriff departments, firefighters, and EMT responders will all continue to operate regularly and uphold the law to the fullest capacity.
+Even under new stay-at-home orders, police officers, firefighters, and EMT responders will all continue to operate regularly and uphold the law to the fullest capacity.
 If you are buying into the hysteria that widespread looting and rioting will eventually arise, you are neglecting the important role that our first responders maintain in enforcing our laws and ignoring the swift justice that will be brought to anyone who takes advantage of the current situation to engage in vigilante justice.
 If you or someone you know is still truly troubled by the fear of an outbreak of violence or looting, the best thing they can do is to call their local police department, fire station, or first responders’ non-emergency number (DO NOT CALL 9-1-1) and ask for the best measures they can practice to ensure the safety of themselves and their loved ones.
 Our first responders’ number one priority is to make us feel safe and secure as the coronavirus will not change their responsibilities or capabilities in enforcing the safety of our communities.

 In addition to relying on the support of our local first responders, we must also rely on ourselves to make smart, rational decisions.
 When you go to the gun store to load up on ammunition or buy a weapon to protect yourself, you are potentially putting your health and the health of the many people you encounter at risk by going out to purchase non-essential goods.
 The main thing that we need to be focusing on is the strict enforcement of the recommended practices of social distancing, self-isolating, and self-quarantining to limit the spread of the virus.
 If we follow these recommended practices, there is no need to worry about having a weapon to protect yourself from others.
 And if you are choosing to go out to pick up essential purchases with a weapon on-person, I recommend you research your states concealed carry laws as most states require a permit to bring a weapon out in public.
 With the closure of most non-essential businesses, our first responders can patrol and monitor higher volume businesses, like grocery stores and pharmacies, with much more vigilance.
 If you think it is necessary to unholster a weapon during a fight over the last roll of toilet paper at your local grocery store, it is you who will probably be the one who ends up arrested.
 Rather than resort to violence and weapons, it is even more critical at this point we come together as humans and embrace the values of compassion, empathy, generosity, hope, optimism, and nonviolence.
 If you come across another patron reaching for the last bundle of toilet paper just as you are, perhaps instead of grabbing for it and arguing, you offer to split the rolls with them equally.
 And maybe if it’s a mother or father with children, you even offer to let them have some of your rolls knowing their need is greater than yours.
 Working together to come up with solutions is going to get us through this crisis on both the macro and micro levels of society.